bm2-lab/FL-QSAR/README.md

  Our example dataset is the METAB dataset in the Kaggle competition (Ma et al., 2015)(https://pubs.acs.org/doi/abs/10.1021/ci500747n).
 The original datasets can be downloaded from ci500747n_si_002.zip in the Supporting Information section.
  ## Check the results
  You can check the results in the `result` directory after running.
  The predicted R² for individual client as well as their collaborated one via HFL will be in result/result.txt.
 Model for individual client is in model_n.pkl and model for their collaborated one via HFL is in fl_model.pkl.
+## Citation
+Shaoqi Chen, Qi Liu, et al. FL-QSAR: a federated learning based QSAR prototype for collaborative drug discovery.
+2020 (Manuscript submitted)
+## Contacts
+csq_@tongji.edu.cn or qiliu@tongji.edu.cn